Materials

 Plastic Netting: Polypropylene, Nylon, Polyethylene, Polyester, & More

-Polypropylene (PP) netting and rigid cores produced for some filtration applications are made from resin that complies with FDA regulations for food contact and USP Class VI for pharmaceuticals.
-The regulation compliance is product number dependant / specific.
-Nylon (N) netting is made from resin that complies with FDA regulations for food contact.
+PP netting and rigid cores for filtration applications comply with FDA food contact and USP Class VI regulations.
+Nylon netting also complies with FDA food contact regulations.